Uniswap/org-v1/src/pages/blog/02-uniswap-info/index.md

 ![](https://cdn-images-1.medium.com/max/1900/1*hLD1rKF9GHBZZTevW1YZsg.gif)

-We’ve built a new overview page with high level data about exchanges on Uniswap.
+We’ve built a new overview page with high level data about exchanges on the Uniswap protocol.
 Detailed stats like 24 hour volume, total liquidity and daily transactions are now available at a glance.
 We’ve also listed the top exchanges sortable by price, volume, liquidity and more to help you explore different aspects of the most active pools.

 # Exchange Pages